-- 20. Provision is made for one car parking space per dwelling which is consistent with the maximum parking standards set out within saved local plan policy TRA6.
-Given the size of the units further parking would be contrary to this policy. - 21.
-Areas for bin storage and sheds for cycle parking are provided within the rear gardens of the houses and a communal enclosed cycle store and bin store is provided for the flats.
-Although the bin store is annotated with the wrong bins, it is large enough to accommodate the bins required and as such the proposals are in line with the requirements of policies TRA7, TRA8 and WM6.
+- 24. Provision is made for one car parking space per dwelling which is consistent with the maximum parking standards set out within saved local plan policy TRA6.
+Given the size of the units further parking would be contrary to this policy. - 25.
+Areas for bin storage and sheds for cycle parking are provided within the rear gardens of the houses and a communal enclosed cycle store and bin store is provided for the flats in line with the requirements of policies TRA7, TRA8 and WM6.